 Eligible after five years residence

-If you are a national of an EU or EEA country, you will be usually be eligible for assistance if you have lived in the UK continuously for five years and have been working, studying or supporting yourself as a self-sufficient person.
+If you are a national of an EU or EEA country, you are usually eligible for assistance if you have lived in the UK continuously for five years and have been working, studying or supporting yourself as a self-sufficient person.

 Family members of these EEA nationals are also usually eligible for assistance.